Neon Fox Neon Fox

 Dialbox:

-- Call audio recordings (all inbound and outbound calls are automatically recorded - mandatory for service delivery)
+• Call audio recordings (all inbound and outbound calls are automatically recorded by default when recording disclosure is enabled; recordings are disabled when disclosure is turned off)

-- Call transcripts (AI-generated from call audio recordings)
+• Call transcripts (AI-generated from call audio recordings; disabled when recording disclosure is turned off)

 Voice Biometric Data Considerations (Dialbox):